ryanewtaylor/snagit-jira-output-accessory/Readme.md

 ### Usage
 10. Click the JIRA button to upload the selected image to a new issue
-11. Click the JIRA dropdown for more options such as attaching the image to an existing issue
+11. Click the JIRA arrow/menu for more options such as attaching the image to an existing issue

 *Note: This has only been tested and verified on Windows 7, with Snagit 11, and .NET 4.5 and only on my machine.
-For a list of known and issues limitations (or to submit new ones see the [issues list](https://github.com/ryanewtaylor/snagit-jira-output-accessory/issues)*
+For a list of known issues and limitations (or to submit new ones see the [issues list](https://github.com/ryanewtaylor/snagit-jira-output-accessory/issues)*

 ## Contributing